 Some of our third party collaborative partners may utilize our drug delivery technologies in products with exclusive rights secured by patents or other means.
 These rights are limited in time and do not always provide effective protection for their products.
 If our collaborative partners are unable to protect their products' exclusivity or patent rights, generic competition may erode their market share, undermine the profitability of their products and limit the royalties we could collect from product sales.
-In the near term, the expiration of the Hatch Waxman exclusivity for Coreg CR in April 2010 could open Coreg CR to generic competition, which may negatively affect the royalties we could collect in the future.
-Abbreviated New Drug Applications (ANDA) have been submitted to the FDA by Mutual Pharmaceuticals and Lupin Pharmaceuticals requesting marketing approval of generic formulations of Coreg CR.
+The expiration of the Hatch Waxman exclusivity for Coreg CR in April 2010 could open Coreg CR to generic competition, which may negatively affect the royalties we could collect in the future.
+Abbreviated New Drug Applications (ANDA) have been submitted to the FDA by Mutual Pharmaceuticals and Lupin Pharmaceuticals requesting marketing approval of generic formulations of Coreg CR and by Anchen Pharmaceuticals regarding only 40 mg dosage strength.
 Should the FDA grant approval to either or both of these applications, our royalty income from sales of Coreg CR would be negatively affected (See Item 4 - Information on the Company - General Overview).
-To date, we have generated \$34.3 million in royalty revenue from Coreg CR, more than any other product sold using our drug delivery technology.
+To date, we have generated \$42.5 million in royalty revenue from Coreg CR, the only product sold using our drug delivery technology.